top of page

 About us:

-Our rapid-response research is designed for action, narrative shifts and policy change – for use in advocacy directly, to make an impact in real time.
+Our response research is designed for action, narrative shifts and policy change – for use in advocacy directly, to make an impact in real time.
 We develop advocacy tools and guidance to best support those most impacted by COVID policies and lack thereof in higher education.

 The COVID Safe Campus Lab centers disabled students, faculty, and staff in COVID-19 response in terms of health equity, justice, education and employment, and the health of our communities at large.
 Our work examines institutional COVID policy, communications, and community experiences in higher education throughout the ongoing pandemic.